rawframe/Persistent-Universal-Timer-for-Home-Assistant-with-AppDaemon/README.md

 Usage:
 .
 Just play with it.
 Made it fairly open in function so it should be able to do most things.
 .
 The timers will persist even after restart.
-. http://jakubroztocil.github.io/rrule/ will help you generate complex rrules like every 4th months on a Saturday etc..
+. http://jakubroztocil.github.io/rrule/ will help you generate complex rrules like every 4th month on the last Saturday etc..

 Future:
 .
 Finish the 'custom code' action by adding a txt box and dict entry similar to rrule.
 Not so motivated to do so because not sure its of great benefit ... could just run a scene or script or automation ... etc to achieve same.